ashishbhungani97/metamask-extension/test/manual-scenarios/upgrade-testing/upgrade-testing.md

 ### Expected Outcome

-After upgrading from the master branch to the release branch, the MetaMask extension should:
+After upgrading from the master branch to the release branch, the BlockStar extension should:
 - Retain all user data including accounts, transactions, and imported tokens.
 - Maintain full functionality, enabling the user to continue using extension without any issues.